-Generally, participants believed that Rochester Hills is a great place to conduct business and appreciate the City's efforts to make Rochester Hills a viable place to have their organization located in.
+Mayor's Business Council Meeting - On March 22, 2024, City Staff met with the Mayor's and appreciate the City's efforts to make Rochester Hills a viable place to have their organization located in.
 A more educated workforce and more available suitable real estate were among the top needs for businesses.
 The majority of businesses see themselves growing with Rochester Hills or operating at their current level in the foreseeable future.